 Jesus Foretells Destruction of the Temple

-3As he sat on the Mount of Olives, the disciples came to him privately, saying, “Tell us, when will these things be, and what will be the sign of your coming and of the end of the age?”
-4And Jesus answered them, “See that no one leads you astray.
-5For many will come in my name, saying, ‘I am the Christ,’ and they will lead many astray.
-6And you will hear of wars and rumors of wars.
-See that you are not alarmed, for this must take place, but the end is not yet.
-7For nation will rise against nation, and kingdom against kingdom, and there will be famines and earthquakes in various places.
-8All these are but the beginning of the birth pains.
+3And as he sat on the Mount of Olives opposite the temple, Peter and James and John and Andrew asked him privately, 4“Tell us, when will these things be, and what will be the sign when all these things are about to be accomplished?”
+5And Jesus began to say to them, “See that no one leads you astray.
+6Many will come in my name, saying, ‘I am he!’ and they will lead many astray.
+7And when you hear of wars and rumors of wars, do not be alarmed.
+This must take place, but the end is not yet.
+8For nation will rise against nation, and kingdom against kingdom.
+There will be earthquakes in various places; there will be famines.
+These are but the beginning of the birth pains.

 The Abomination of Desolation

 14“But when you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains.
 15Let the one who is on the housetop not go down, nor enter his house, to take anything out, 16and let the one who is in the field not turn back to take his cloak.
 17And alas for women who are pregnant and for those who are nursing infants in those days!
 18Pray that it may not happen in winter.
 19For in those days there will be such tribulation as has not been from the beginning of the creation that God created until now, and never will be.
 20And if the Lord had not cut short the days, no human being would be saved.
 But for the sake of the elect, whom he chose, he shortened the days.
 21And then if anyone says to you, ‘Look, here is the Christ!’ or ‘Look, there he is!’ do not believe it.
 22For false christs and false prophets will arise and perform signs and wonders, to lead astray, if possible, the elect.
 23But be on guard; I have told you all things beforehand.